Keiii25/flutter_todo_list/README.md

 An application that allows user to add and save to-do items and record the item's progress.

 ## Requirements
-Flutter : Version 2.12 or above
+Flutter : Version 2.12 or above <br>
 Java : Version 11 or above

 ## Working with Translations 🌐